DominikMostek/beautiful-jekyll/_posts/2017-12-05-on-interface.md

 Has creating this interface improved readability of your code?

-**Note #1** if you can't design good class interfaces won't help you.
+**Note #1** if you can't design good class, interfaces won't help you.
 Always stick with [Interface Segregation Principle](http://wiki.c2.com/?InterfaceSegregationPrinciple).

 Designing interfaces such this one actually decreases readability for one simple reason. _Ok there are more than one, but one most obvious_. <br/>How do you call class that implements it?
 It should be something specific about the way how it is implemented.
 For example `class HttpResource implements Resource`.
 But what can be specific about implementation of `CaseService`?
 Perhaps `class IdontKnowWhatIAmDoingCaseService`.